-TDS Section 194J saw a renewed attention after the passage of Finance Bill 2020, which includes amendments to Section 194J that took effect on April 1, 2020.
-Section 194J of the Income Tax Act of 1961 contains rules for deducting TDS on payments for scientific and skilled services.
+TDS Section 194J is seeing renewed attention after the passage of Finance Bill 2020, which includes amendments to Section 194J that took effect on April 1, 2020.
+Section 194J TDS of the Income Tax Act of 1961 contains rules for deducting TDS on payments for scientific and skilled services.

-Here, you will be informed about the updates and a comprehensive rundown of Section 194J under TDS.
-You’ll also find detail on the applicability, TDS rate under Section 194J, and much more.
+This article was written to keep you informed about the updates and to give you a comprehensive rundown of Section 194J under TDS.
+You’ll also find detail on the applicability, TDS rate under Section 194J, and much more here.

 TDS will be withdrawn at a rate of 2% in the case of payments for specialized services (not being skilled services) and up to 10% in all other cases under Section 194J.

 Individuals or HUFs whose net revenue, gross earnings, or turnover from their company or career surpass Rs 1 crore in the case of a business or Rs 50 lacs in the case of a profession during the Financial year immediately preceding the FY in which such interest is charged or charged are required to deduct TDS.
 Where Section 44AB has been used, monetary caps would be used instead.

 Everyone liable to make the following payments to any resident, except an employee or a HUF, is required to deduct TDS under Section 194J:

 For services specified under section 194J of the Income Tax Act, the following rate applies:

 |Royalty is in the nature of consideration for sales, distributions, or exhibitions of cinematographic films||10%|